yuzu-emu/yuzu-emu.github.io/site/content/downloads.md

 The canary build of yuzu is the same as our nightly builds, with additional features that are still waiting on review before making it into the official yuzu builds.

+Linux builds require Ubuntu 18.04 or above.
+If you have an older distro and run into issues, you may want to build Yuzu yourself.

 If you believe you've found a bug, please retest on our nightly builds.
 This version is still in development, so expect crashes and bugs.